micalicious/CS3/q1/q1_sq2_a1.md

 9-Samat
+#19 / Cai-li Avrencel Bragais
 #20 / Denise Micaila P. De Dios 14/08/2026
+#21 / Janine Chrisha Ducos

 Step 1:
-Main Problem: PSHS canteen gets crowded because the ordering and payment process is slow.
+Main Problem: Slow and crowded canteen

 Step 2:
 Sub-problems:
-1. Some students take too long to order.
+1. students take too long to order food
-2. The cashier has to manually calculate the total and the change.
-3. Students cannot easily check which food items are available before order.
+2. slow and faulty manual calculation by cashier
+3. no system to track food supply

 Step 3:
-CT skill:
-Sub-Prob1&3: Algorithm Design, create a digital menu showing available food items and prices so students can decide before order and says when a food item is out of stock.
-Sub-Prob2: Automation, create a system that automatically calculates the total and change.
+CT skill to solve all sub-problems is Algorithm Design, design a system that can update the user on the available foods and alert them if the stock for their purchase is low.

 Step 4:
 Pseudocode